 Digital object, digital subject — these are byproducts of a boredom that, seeking respite from nothingness, projects its lines across all space and time, turning it into commodity space and military space.
 This is the reckless act of creation with which Katamari Damacy begins — the King’s destruction of the mythic heaven of the old Gods, and the project of replacing it by commanding the transformation of a human, analog movement into an airless matrix of machine code.
-This is the new labor of Sisyphus.
+This is the new task of Sisyphus.
 Gamespace is always and everywhere the imposition of the digital as a way of laying an invisible hand on the world — or an all too visible fist.
 Where the invisible hand opens its digits to calculate what it may gain, the invisible fist closes them to calculate what it may claim.